Last updated: April 26, 2023

 - Fitness-related information provided in the membership process, where applicable;

-- Certain location or geolocation information pulled directly from your mobile device, your wireless carrier or certain third-party providers, to allow tracking of your activity.
+- Certain location or geolocation information pulled directly from your mobile device, your wireless carrier or certain other organizations, to allow tracking of your activity.
 This collection and tracking may occur even when the Apps or other related applications are not actively open and running;

 - Information regarding personal training sessions and communication with staff from The Bar Method;